Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ```

 The inner transfer interface is used for transferring assets between the accounts of a user and is free of charges.
 For example, a user could transfer assets from their main account to their trading account on the platform.

+<aside class="notice">The sub-account needs to transfer funds from the main account to the trade account before trading.</aside>

 ###HTTP REQUEST###
 **POST /api/v1/accounts/inner-transfer**